 5.3 Tips for getting better feedback from co-authors and collaborators

 Take some time to polish your manuscript.
-Thrive to catch any grammatical errors and polish the writing through careful proofreading.
+Try to catch any grammatical errors and polish the writing through careful proofreading.

-Set specific deadlines for reviews, with a reasonable amount of time.
+Set specific deadlines for reviews, with a reasonable amount of allotted time.

-Using software that allows for tracked changes and comments can allow the co-authors to leave comments and questions, and also to keep track of the changes and revisions.
+Use software that allows for tracked changes and comments so that co-authors can leave comments and questions, and you can keep track of the changes and revisions.

-The peer-reviewed journals generally have specific guidelines on how to resubmit the revised manuscript.
+Generally, peer-reviewed journals have specific guidelines on how to resubmit the revised manuscript.
+Ensure that you are following the journal instructions.

 References